Common name: Camden White Gum, Bentham's Gum

 Fruit campanulate, 4–5 mm long, 4–5 mm diam.; disc flat or raised; valves exserted.

-Distribution and occurrence: Restricted but locally abundant, in wet forest on sandy alluvial soils along valley floors; confined to the lower Nepean R. area.
+Distribution and occurrence: Restricted but locally abundant, in wet forest on sandy alluvial soils along valley floors; known from the Nattai, Kedumba, and the lower Nepean Rivers.

 NSW subdivisions: CC